awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    Replace the *<ARN of instance role \(not instance profile\)>* snippet with the **NodeInstanceRole** value that you recorded in [Step 3](#node-instance-role-step), then save and close the file to apply the updated configmap\.

-1. Watch the status of your nodes and wait for your new worker nodes to join your cluster and reach the `Ready` status\.
+1. Watch the status of your nodes and wait for your new nodes to join your cluster and reach the `Ready` status\.

    ```
    kubectl get nodes --watch